 - Instead of making your own Graham crackers, you can start with store-bought Graham crackers, grind them up along with some butter and then bake as crumbles as you would if you were making a crumb crust.

 - Instead of topping the parfaits with Swiss meringue, feel free to top them with whipped cream or even whipped topping if you’d like.

 Alright, enough talk.
-Let’s make these key lime curd parfaits, shall we?
+Let’s make these key lime parfaits, shall we?